What is PTSD?

 How To Receive Help

-You may call The Transformation Center and set up an appointment for a free assessment that will help you understand whether or not our program is appropriate for you.
+You may call The Transformation Center at (901)755-1396 to set up an appointment for a free assessment that will help you understand whether or not our program is appropriate for you.
 At that time you will be able to ask questions and express your possible fears or concerns about treatment.
-We will help you through every step along the way and encourage you that your healing and a better life is within reach.
-901-755-1396.
+We will help you through every step along the way.
+Your path to healing and a better life is within reach.